check-spelling-sandbox/java-module-workshop/module-6/README.md

 We're going to create tests that use an Ollama module and enhance its lifecycle so the modified images are cached.

-2. Here's an example of a code that starts the Ollama module, and accesses its API to ensure it's up and running.
+2. Here's an example of code that starts the Ollama module, and accesses its API to ensure it's up and running.
 Put it into the `OllamaContainerTest` class and make it a test.
 (Note how containers are `AutoCloseable` so you can spin use `try-with-resources` with them).